demmax/market_connectivity/README.md

 ```

 ## Tests
+There are unit tests for `JsonIncrementalMessageConverter` and `ConsumerManager` classes.
+Infrastructure code is expected to be tested by integration tests.

 Besides unit tests, there is also some sort of integration test in `integration_tests` directory.
 It is basically a simple bash script, which runs server and a number of clients.
 After that it `cat`s
 servers stats file.